Scanning is how Pope Tech finds accessibility issues on courses.

 Most of the time your course is scanned automatically whenever it’s updated.

-You can view the status of any automatic or manual ongoing scan, when the last scan happened, or manually rescan the course from your Pope Tech Accessibility Course Dashboard.
+You can view the last scan, the status of any automatic or manual ongoing scan, or manually rescan the course from your Pope Tech Accessibility Course Dashboard.

 How Pope Tech scans Canvas course content